stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 To mount vault secret in volume, you need to do following:

+- Step 1: Add label in serviceaccount so it can be granted vault read access to secret path
+     ```
+      serviceAccount:
+        enabled: true
+        additionalLabels:
+          stakater.com/vault-access: "true"
+     ```

-- Step 1: Enable ```SecretProviderClass``` object in helm values and define key and value path of vault.
+- Step 2: Enable ```SecretProviderClass``` object in helm values and define key and value path of vault.
 For example

     ```
     secretProviderClass: